Animal management or local law fine payment

 Council issues animal management infringements for breaches of state legislation.
 Local law fines are issued for breaches of Council's local laws.

-Pay an animal management fine or local law fine online by Visa or MasterCard.
-You need the 'Infringement number' located on your notice.
+- Pay an animal management fine or pay a local law fine online by Visa or MasterCard.

 You must pay the whole fine and not just a partial amount.